We may earn money or other compensation from the companies or products mentioned in this post.

 - Dress in Star Wars attire to really get into the mind of a Jedi.

 - Bring Star Wars snacks, like these Jelly Belly beans, for the kids to eat while waiting for the show to begin.
-This is an affiliate link; your purchase helps keep us up and running :).

 - Don’t worry too much about getting the perfect picture of your Jedi-in-training, PhotoPass photographers are on hand and right in the action.
 At the end of Jedi training they will hand you and/or your child a PhotoPass card to order up-close action shots after your trip.